Change Definition

 • Change: The primary objective of changes is often to improve efficiency, fix specific issues, or adapt to new circumstances while maintaining a relatively stable overall structure and identity.

 • Transformation: The primary objective of transformation is to create a new vision or identity for the organization, often in response to significant external factors, market shifts, or disruptive technologies.
-It seeks to redefine the organization's purpose, values, and ways of doing business.
+It aims to redefine the organization's purpose, values, and ways of doing business.

 Degree of Impact: